asyncapi/bindings/sqs/README.md

             orderBy: messageGroupId
             deDupeBy: messageDuplicationId
 #
 #         When a standard high performanace queue.
-May not delier in order (non-FIFO)
+May not deliver in order (non-FIFO)
 #
 #         is: standard
 #         standard: